AllonKleinLab/CLiNC/README.md

 ## Installation ##

 If you have miniconda installed, run the following.
-If not install miniconda (see below) and then return to this section.
+If not, install miniconda (see below) and then return to this section.

 ```
 conda create -n "clinc" python=3.6 -y